Skip to content

 })

-If you are using SSR with any auth related feature, you will need to create a service account and provide a path to the credentials file in the serviceAccount property:
+If you are using SSR with any auth related feature, you will need to create a service account and provide its content as an environment variable named GOOGLE_APPLICATION_CREDENTIALS in the .env file.

 TIP

 This service account file contains sensitive information and should not be committed to your repository.
+Make sure to exclude it from your version control system:

 Additional configuration